-“On our side, we saw that she would add a global perspective to the classroom,” said Soulsby.
+“On our side, we saw that she would add a global perspective to the classroom,” said Soulsby of Ding.
 “Plus, she was easy to work with and came from one of the top universities in China.
 She had an impressive academic background and great communication skills.”

 Ding’s visa and other official documents were secured by the College, and after a flurry of paperwork and a 6,000-mile move across the Pacific, she sat down in her first class in October.

 “That first quarter I was worried and a little afraid to speak.
 I was intimidated,” said Ding.
 “Those first three months were really hard.
 I doubted myself.
 I didn’t know if I had made a good decision and I was worried what would happen if I wasn’t able to find a job after graduating.
-Would I have to go back to China?”
+I often wondered Am I going to have to go back to China?”